ananthbulusu/Python-logging-Basics/README.md

 In this, all the basics of logging module is covered which is required for the beginners.
 This will belp in understanding the looging mudule at ease.

-Please refer to https://docs.python.org/3/howto/logging.html for the python logging documentation
+Please refer to https://docs.python.org/3/howto/logging.html for the python logging documentation for further understanding the logging module at advanced level